StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The Inukshuk is an Inuit monument at English Bay in Vancouver.

-The Inukshuk Monument is one of the newest and most striking monuments in Vancouver.
-It is fantastic to take photos in front of with English Bay in the background.
+Is is a striking rock monument that is very popular.
+It is fantastic to take photos in front of Vancouver's English Bay in the background.

 Inukshuks are used to mark a place for navigation or as an important location such as a burial ground or important location.
 The arms and feet, when pointed in a certain direction indicated the way to go for navigation.